Master Your Inner Dialogue: Rewire Your Anxious Brain & Overcome Negative Self-Talk

 Ready to Speak to Yourself with More Confidence?

-Why Your Inner Dialogue Feels Automatic (and a little bossy)
+Why Inner Dialogue Feels Automatic (And How to Rewire It)

 Most of the thoughts running through your mind aren’t even yours.